-This publication was produced by the Montréal Urban Ecology Centre (MUEC).
-It is part of the program "Levelling the Playing Fields," conducted in partnership with the School of Public Health and the Centre for Public Health Research of the Université de Montréal (ESPUM & CReSP), as well as with KCAT, Kingston Gets Active and Queen's University.
+This publication was produced by the Montreal Urban Ecology Centre (CEUM).
+It is a part of the program "Levelling the Playing Fields", conducted in partnership with the School of Public Health and the Centre for Public Health Research of the Université de Montréal (ESPUM & CReSP), as well as with TCAT, Kingston Gets Active, and Queen's University.

-We would like to thank all municipalities, associations and professionals who have contributed to the realization of this inventory, in particular Playing Out, 8 80 Cities, Rue de l'avenir, the City of Ghent, the City of Edinburgh, the City of Seattle, the Londoner borough of Camden and researcher, writer and consultant Tim Gill.
+We would like to thank all municipalities, associations and professionals who have contributed to the realization of this inventory, in particular Playing Out, 8 80 Cities, Rue de l'avenir, the City of Ghent, the City of Edinburgh, the City of Seattle, the Londoner borough of Camden and the researcher, writer and consultant Tim Gill.